-A Commencement address is a speech presented to one’s classmates, their parents & guests, and the EHS faculty at the graduation ceremony.
-It might reflect on where the class has been, and it would certainly aspire to inspire the class as it moves forth from EHS.
+A Commencement address is a speech presented to one’s classmates, parents, guests and EHS faculty at the graduation ceremony.
+It typically is a reflection on where the class has been, where it is, and an inspiring message for the graduating class as it moves forth into the world beyond EHS.

 What would be well-suited for an after-school speakers’ forum?

-Similar to the after-school ETV presentations, a speakers’ forum would take place after school on a Wednesday.
+Similar to after-school ETV presentations, a speaker's forum would take place after school on a Wednesday.
 Topics would be suitable for all ages in our community and might include thoughts about politics, student life, growing up, etc.

-- Interested rising seniors complete the application and submit it to Mr. Binder by September 15.
-The application includes a place to indicate your preference of speaking venues and a 250-300 word “first draft” of your Senior Speech.
+- Current Juniors (Class of 2019) complete the application and submit it to Mr. Binder by March 23, 2018.
+The application includes your preference of speaking venues and a 250-300 word “first draft” of your Senior Speech.

-- Applications will be reviewed by a team of faculty members.
-Applicants will be notified of their application status and venue placements by the end of September.
+- Applications will be reviewed by SSP faculty and staff.
+Applicants will be notified of their application status and venue placements by the dates noted on the application.

-- If a Senior Speaker changes the topic from that submitted in the “first draft,” she or he may re-apply to the program, but there is no guarantee of a space.
+- If a Senior Speaker changes the topic from their “first draft,” they may re-apply to the program, but there is no guarantee of acceptance.

 Initial training and Commitment:

 - The Senior Speakers program (SSP) is a year-long commitment.

 - Once accepted into the SSP, candidates will meet for training regularly to learn about the mechanics of writing and delivering a speech.